YoshiCrystal9/FortPatcherNX-exlaunch/README.md

 # exlaunch-fort
-gets all logging from fortnite for nintendo switch and saves it to a log.txt on the sdcard
+Gets all logging from Fortnite for Nintendo Switch and stores it on a log.txt file on the sdcard.

+Works on all versions besides 25.11 and 25.20.

+Installation:

+Drag and drop to the sd card.

 # Credit
 - shadowninja108: epic help